-3. It’s great for a warm summer afternoon
+3. Shakespeare’s Globe is great for a warm summer afternoon

 If you didn’t already know, The Globe is an open air theatre, as it would have been in the 17th Century (well, 1599) when it was originally built.
 This means that if you have bought a standing ticket, you are completely at the mercy of the weather, but if you are seated, you get slightly more shelter.

 What better way to spend a sunny summer day than a live, open air performance?
 Surely that’s much more appealing than sitting in a stuffy theatre for three hours?

 4. The actors are extremely talented